Formlabs/Powder-Thickness-Scripts/README.md

 #### Arguments
 `--includeZero`: if set, makes the script include the zero-point in both the plot and the fit.
 If not set, then the zero-point will be ignored.

+`--title`: if set, sets the title of the drawn graph.
+Otherwise, the title of the graph matches the selected CSV file without the file extension

 ### `penetrationDepth_analysis_unbound.py`
 Generates a plot of transmission vs thickness and fits a an exponential.
 However, this file is designed to work with the format used originally for the 1um laser measurements.